Skip to main content

 This attractive tall case clock is a superb example of an early “Roxbury” case produced in Boston around 1790.
 The case exhibits many of the finest qualities associated with this desirable form.
 These include high-quality mahogany selections,… read more

-Aaron Willard of Boston, Massachusetts, made this fine inlaid grandfather clock.
+Aaron Willard of Boston, MA, made this fine inlaid grandfather clock.
 223041.

 This is a classic Roxbury example.
 The Roxbury School of Cabinetmakers constructed the case with excellent proportions.
 It stands approximately 96.5 inches or half an inch over eight feet to the top of the center finial.
 The dial measures the… read more